patrawalam/testvagrantcodingchallenge/README.md

 Step 5 - Integrated the ExcelData code into Test.java ie. calling the static method "returnExcelData"

 Step 6 - First working prototype published.

+Step 7 - Added code right at the start to read the Data from the Excel file and compare the user input with the categories mentioned in the Excel file.
+This makes using if condition easier i.e. using hashset "contains" method